 Your time is as valuable as the money you invest in your photography needs.
 You want to be confident that your photographer will show up, get the job done, and deliver your proofs, finished digital files and custom prints on time.

 When you hire a professional studio photographer with established vendors, solid skills and a portfolio of happy customers, you’re reducing the risk of expensive and time-consuming re-shoots.
-Remember, value does not always equal cheap.
+Remember that value does not always equal cheap.

 Is your photographer equipped to set up a remote studio at your desired location?
 Does he have a permanent, conveniently-located studio with ample off-street parking?
 How comfortable is he with working on deadlines, multiple subjects?